jackandthebean/downturn/README.md

 The game is made interesting by the fact that the implications of turns and falls may not be obvious to a player, so their opponent may be able to put pieces into positions where they will fall into a line without their opponent realizing and being able to take countermeasures.

+This is a sample board with 5 rows and 4 columns, empty at the start of the game.
 ```
   0123